Free X-Mod Review — Limited Availability

 Your X-Mod is a multiplier on everything

-Workers' comp premiums are calculated from three inputs: your payroll, a base rate tied to each job classification, and your Experience Modifier (X-Mod) — a multiplier based on your claims history.
+Workers' comp premiums are calculated from three inputs: your payroll, a base rate tied to each job classification, and your Experience Modifier (X-Mod).

-Most agency owners never see this math.
-They just see a premium that feels too high — and it is.
+Most business owners never see this math.
+They just see a premium that feels too high — and it often is.

 FAQ